getstates/Lunar/Information.md

 > [!NOTE]
-> Script is currently in beta test!
+> Script is currently in beta test!\
-> Also, the current obfusecator i used is ass.
+> Also, the current obfuscator i used is ass.

 # 🌠 Synpet
 ## Synpet is a Roblox script that supports currently 2 games